teamhanko/hanko/backend/docs/Config.md

     id: "localhost"
     ## display_name ##
     #
-    # Sets the name which the web authentication authenticator will show during the ceremony
+    # Sets the service's name that some WebAuthn Authenticators will display to the user during registration and authentication ceremonies.
     #
+    # Examples:
+    # - Example Project
+    # - Hanko GmbH
+    # - Acme, Inc.
+    #
     display_name: ""
     ## origin ##
     #
-    # Sets the origin of which web authentication can be used.
+    # Sets the origin for which the WebAuthn credentials will be created.
     #
     # Example:
     # - http://localhost